X

 0:17

-The MacBook Pro (M3 Max) surprisingly performed almost as well as the Mac Studio (M2 Ultra), which has nearly double the specs in CPU, GPU, and RAM.
+Surprisingly, the MacBook Pro (M3 Max) performed almost as well as the Mac Studio (M2 Ultra), which has nearly double the specs in CPU, GPU, and RAM.
 And for this compute-intensive AI test, both of those systems performed drastically better than the M2 MacBook Air.
 In my real-world scenario at the September Apple Event, the MacBook Pro (M3 Max) would have saved me about half an hour of valuable time in processing 25-30 images with AI Denoise in Lightroom running on the M2 MacBook Air.

 Cinebench CPU/GPU benchmark (higher is better)